ethanyyang/ethanyyang/README.md

-# Hello there 👋
+# Hello world 👋
 Welcome!
-I'm Ethan, an aspiring Software Engineer.
+I'm Ethan.

 ## Contact me
 You can reach me at hi@ethanyang.me